 When arriving at one of our amazing beaches I’ve overheard many similar conversations.
 “Wow, this is amazing, you could be standing in the Caribbean/Indian Ocean etc”.

 “In Scotland we have beaches for everyone.
 Get eye to eye with dolphins.
 Surf and dive.
 Search for fossils or discover the delights of rock pools.
 Crunch on a coral beach and take a step back in time to discover an explosive geological past.”

 Simple, immediate, remote, untouched and unpopulated beauty.
-These are what grasps my heart strings.
+These are what grasps my heartstrings.
 The beach, a place of art, poetry and inspiration.
 A place for isolation and for sharing.

+It’s taken me years to get here but 2016 saw me do it.
+OK, I’ve visited Berneray a countless number of times but always in a race to get on the ferry leaving for Harris.
 I’ve glimpsed the pristine sands from afar.
 I had heard about the serene beauty.
 I had even studied the possibility on a map.
 But to actually indulge in the white sand delight was an unparalleled treat.

 A change to a ferry time provided a challenge and as such an opportunity.
 I was with an eager bunch of mountain bikers from around the globe.
 We had several hours to fill before the re-scheduled sailing from Berneray.
 So we decided to mount an exploration by circuiting the island.
 We spent a while just soaking up the magic of wild unspoilt white sandy beach.
 This then finished with a ‘cuppa’ in a nearby converted Black House!